-SOF and CMF must also integrate and curate persuasive technologies to develop asymmetric advantage in a strategic context.
-A development pathway must
+SOF and CMF must also integrate and curate persuasive technologies to develop asymmetric advantage warfare tactics in and through cyberspace.

 Finally, an integrated CMF and SOF capability must share operational design.
 Drawing on information from the modern operational environment, the defense industrial base, U.S. allies and partners, and adversary cyber campaigns, a resistance operating concept in cyberspace is an evolving but durable concept.
 The cognitive impact of cyber operations is undeniable but understudied.
 If a society or its people are reliant on digital technology, then that behavior can be exploited.
 Iran, Russia, and China have already demonstrated both the capability and intent to operationalize cyber resistance movements to achieve a political objective.
 A joint CMF and SOF design for resistance movements in cyberspace utilizes the strengths of both forces to affect combined arms integration.